anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: No one has a finer command of language than the person who keeps his mouth shut.
+Quote: Reflect on your present blessings, of which every man has many; not on your past misfortunes, of which all men have some.

-By: Sam Rayburn
+By: Charles Dickens